tophee/discourse/docs/INSTALL-cloud.md

     ./discourse-setup

-Answer the following questions when prompted:
+Answer the following questions when prompted (The Let's Encrypt account is created for you on the fly - [HTTPS out of the box!](https://meta.discourse.org/t/setting-up-lets-encrypt-cert-with-discourse-docker/40709)):

     Hostname for your Discourse? [discourse.example.com]:
     Email address for admin account? [me@example.com]: